-The Telegraph published a video in which a journalist is seen throwing questions to the diamond billionaire who seems to be looking to get into a cab.
-Nirav, who now sports a handlebar moustache and looks different from older pictures in the public domain, dodged most of the questions with a "no comments" response and a smirk.
+The Telegraph published a video in which a journalist is seen throwing questions to the diamond billionaire who seems looking to get into a cab.
+Nirav, who now sports a handlebar moustache and looks different from the pictures in public domain, dodged most of the questions with a "no comments" response and a smirk.
 It was quite evident that he was trying to maintain composure.
-The report added that he was wearing a jacket made from “Ostrich hide”, which costs “at least £10,000” (over Rs 9 lakh).
+The report added that he was wearing a jacket made from “Ostrich hide” which costs “at least £10,000” (over Rs 9 lakh).

 According to The Telegraph, Modi is living in a “three-bedroom flat occupying half of a floor of the landmark Centre Point tower block, with views across London”.